MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 If an end user is currently running `v1`, and they query the server for an update, it will respond with `v3` (since that is the latest), but it will dynamically convert the release to mandatory, since a mandatory update was released in between.
 This behavior is important since the code contained in `v3` is incremental to that included in `v2`, and therefore, whatever made `v2` mandatory, continues to make `v3` mandatory for anyone that didn't already acquire `v2`.

 If an end user is currently running `v2`, and they query the server for an update, it will respond with `v3`, but leave the release as optional.
 This is because they already received the mandatory update, and therefore, there isn't a need to modify the policy of `v3`.
 This behavior is why we say that the server will "dynamically convert" the mandatory flag, because as far as the release goes, its mandatory attribute will always be stored using the value you specified when releasing it.
-It is only changed on-the-fly as necessary when responding to an update check from an end user.
+It's only changed on-the-fly as necessary when responding to an update check from an end user.

 If you never release an update that is marked as mandatory, then the above behavior doesn't apply to you, since the server will never change an optional release to mandatory unless there were intermingled mandatory updates as illustrated above.
 Additionally, if a release is marked as mandatory, it will never be converted to optional, since that wouldn't make any sense.
 The server will only change an optional release to mandatory in order to respect the semantics described above.